WZWren/night-sentry/README.md

 websites such as SPF to look at current and past active crimes in the area.

-User Stories

-Use Case 1: Post about Experience

-A user living in the neighbourhood creates a post to share about his/her experience last night about a sighting of an arson seen nearby when he/she was on their way home.

-Use Case 2: Read about Crime Hotspots

-A tourist peruses the posts by other users and notes down certain locations to avoid while on route to an unfamiliar area.
+\- Through this, we hope that people who peruse the posts by other users can note down locations to avoid while on route to an unfamiliar area.

-Use Case 3: Send Distress Signal

-A user clicks on the distress button to send distress signal to emergency contacts and other users nearby after noticing someone following them for an extended period.

 Flowchart